gaotx/cs61b/lab/lab01/index.md

 The ampersand tells Unix to run Emacs in the background, so you can still use the terminal while Emacs is running.

+*Note that: so far the emacs has been running in the background, such as been mimizied, in order to resume it by typing <code>%emacs</code>.*

 Then load the program file Names.java into Emacs using C-x C-f.
 "C-x" is read "control x," and is typed by holding down the control (Ctrl) key while typing